 Buying a new car - your complete guide

-Our top tips for buying a new car, whether it's from a dealer, online broker, or a car supermarket
+Our top tips for buying a new car from dealers, online brokers, car supermarkets and the questions you should be asking

 Buying a new car - the big questions